 In this article, we will review the effects, interactions, and addiction potential for both alcohol and benzodiazepines.
-These drugs have some similarities in the way they effect our systems, yet also some pronounced differences.
+These drugs have some similarities in how they affect our systems, but also some pronounced differences.

 Both alcohol and benzodiazepines reduce brain activity by stimulating GABA receptors.
 Generally, alcohol is a more complicated drug than benzodiazepines because it affects more neurotransmitters.

 We will now proceed to overview both alcohol and benzodiazepines.
 After that, we will cover the effects of combining these drugs, the use of benzodiazepines for alcohol withdrawal, and some alternatives that can be used to achieve similar effects or address a deficiency in GABA production.

 - Alcohol And Benzodiazepines – Overview

 - Alcohol And Benzodiazepines – Combination & Interactions

 - Alcohol And Benzodiazepines – Use of Benzodiazepines For Alcohol Withdrawal

 - Alcohol And Benzodiazepines – Alternatives